Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 The idea behind the activities is to differentiate the track statistics of a track.
 On some recordings you might have used several different vehicles.
 This influences the average speed etc. By assigning activities you get statistics per activity.

+Usually you select an activity for the complete track by checking one of the activities in this tab.
+Next you use the mouse to select a range of the track and apply another activity to that range.

 ### Points ###

 ![maproom1.png](images/DocGisItemsTrk/PointsTab.png)